wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 # Description

-**UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE IS AN UPSELLING AND CROSS-SELLING PLUGIN THAT LETS THE WOOCOMMERCE MERCHANTS SHOW PRODUCT RECOMMENDATIONS ON THE PRODUCT, CART & CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**
+**UPSELL FUNNEL BUILDER FOR WOOCOMMERCE IS A SALES FUNNEL BUILDER WITH UPSELLING AND CROSS-SELLING THAT LETS THE WOOCOMMERCE MERCHANTS SHOW PRODUCT RECOMMENDATIONS ON THE PRODUCT, CART & CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**

-The [**WooCommerce Upsell Order Bump**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) plugin facilitates store owners to make special offers exclusively on their checkout page, enabling them to increase their conversions and Average Order Value.
-The offer gets added to the customer’s existing order in just a single click, which allows them to order bump upsell.
+The [**Upsell Funnel Builder for WooCommerce**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) allows store owners to make special offers exclusively on their checkout and thank you pages, enabling them to increase their conversions and Average Order Value.
+The merchants can create post-purchase upsell and cross-sell offers.
+This plugin allows merchants to create engaging sales funnels and bump offers that convert.

 Show your customers an exclusive [**WooCommerce upsell**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) and [**WooCommerce cross-sell**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) offer deals at an unbelievable price at the very moment that they are checking out.